 He doesn't change his Death cover.
-So basic age-based Death cover will start once he turns 25, but age-based Income Protection won't start because he has fixed cover (which will stay the same unless he changes it).
+So basic age-based Death cover will start once he turns 25.
+Because he's already applied for fixed Income Protection, he won't get basic age-based Income Protection when he turns 25.